4 French Conversation Tools for Beginners to Fall in Love With

 FluentU handpicks real video content from across the web and enables you to learn with it in your own time and at your own pace.
 Having a reliable source of French videos you can access anytime is a great way to keep your language skills topped up and to get to grips with structuring real sentences and phrases.
 Interactive captions ensure you’ll never be left behind, and the more often you watch and listen, the sharper your French conversation skills will become.

-If learning with videos in your spare moments sounds great, FluentU offers a convenient app you can download from the iTunes store.
+If learning with videos in your spare moments sounds great, FluentU offers a convenient app you can download from the iTunes store or Google Play store.

 Choose Your Own Content